Alice Gorman: Space archaeology

 From an early age, Gorman wanted to be both an astrophysicist and an archaeologist.
 While she ended up pursuing a career in archaeology, she has reconciled the two by turning her research focus onto the archaeology of space exploration, or simply, space archaeology (for the use of satellite imagery to examine archaeological sites and landscapes, see remote sensing).
 In 2003, she took part in the first conference session on space archaeology at the Fifth World Archaeological Congress with John Campbell and Beth Laura O'Leary.

 Since the mid-2000s, she has produced a number of publications on space archaeology and is credited for pioneering the concept of space as a cultural landscape and the application of cultural significance assessment to "space junk".
 Gorman not only explored "Space Race" that happened during the Cold War, she has also considered the contribution of Indigenous people to global space exploration and the archaeological signatures of this interaction.

 Gorman's space archaeology research includes the oldest satellite still in orbit, Vanguard 1, the Woomera and Kourou terrestrial launch sites, and the Orroral Valley NASA Tracking Station.
 In 2013, Gorman received recognition for her work on the archaeology of space when she was invited to present at TEDx Sydney.

 Gorman is a member of the faculty of the International Space University, an assessor for the Australian Research Council, and a member of numerous space and archaeology organisations including the Space Industry Association of Australia.
 She writes regularly for The Conversation, where she details much of her space archaeology research for a general audience.
 Her work has been included in the 2013 Science Online anthology and the collection of Best Australian Science Writing from 2013 to 2017.

 In 2019, Gorman published her first book on space archaeology entitled "Dr Space Junk vs The Universe: Archaeology and the future" for which she was interviewed on the ABC's Conversations program.
 In December 2019, "Dr Space Junk vs The Universe: Archaeology and the future" was awarded the John Mulvaney Book Award by the Australian Archaeological Association, which recognises a significant publication on Australian Archaeology.

+In 2024, Gorman co-authored a PLoS ONE paper reporting results from a 2022 archaeological survey on the International Space Station, showing the difference between intended and actual use of storage areas.